Kong/insomnia-docs/docs/insomnia/analytics-collected.md

 You can edit your preference on sharing analytics data with Insomnia via the Insomnia app Preference Page by scrolling down to the **Network Activity** section and checking or unchecking the box next to **Send Usage Statistics**

 # Error Data Collection
-When you opt-in to collection of analytics, the Insomnia app will send anonymized action event data to Kong that may be later used to evaluate user behavior in the purpose of guiding product decisions.
+When you opt-in to the collection of analytics, the Insomnia app will send anonymized action event data to Kong that may later be used to evaluate user behavior for the purpose of guiding product decisions.

 Here is the format of the JSON data body of the event sent: